Why Do I Always Feel Sad And Lonely?

 Are you experiencing loneliness?

-Possible reasons for feelings of sadness and loneliness
+Possible reasons for sadness and loneliness

 If you’re working on resolving feelings of sadness or loneliness, it can be helpful to figure out what could be causing them.
 Sometimes, you can make life adjustments on your own that can ease your difficult feelings.
 Other times, you might benefit from the help of a professional, who can empower you to move forward effectively.